Nectocaris: Affinity

 The affinity of Nectocaris is controversial.
 Martin R. Smith and Jean-Bernard Caron have suggested that nectocaridids represent early cephalopods.
 In a 2010 publication in Nature, they suggested that the ancestor of modern cephalopods and nectocaridids probably lacked a mineralised shell, while Smith in a later 2013 publication suggested that it may be more plausible that nectocaridids had instead lost a mineralised shell and developed a morphology convergent on modern coleoids, and in 2020 Smith described resembling taxon Nectocotis from Ordovician, which is suggested to have had an internal skeletal element.
 However, other authors contend that the morphology of nectocaridids is contrary to what is known about cephalopod and mollusc evolution, and they cannot be accommodated within these groups, and can only be confidently placed as members of Bilateria.
-A 2025 study based on specimens of the related Nektognathus from Sirius Passet of Greenland which preserved neural tissue showed the presence of a ventral ganglion (part of the nervous system within the body cavity), a distinctive charateristic found only among arrow worms (chaetognaths) as well as other extinct Cambrian relatives like the large Amiskwia also known from the Burgess Shale, firmly placing nectocaridids in the chaetognath stem-group.
-Due to lack of diagnostic features, authors have not included Nectocotis to nectocaridid.
+A 2025 study based on specimens of the related Nektognathus from Sirius Passet of Greenland which preserved neural tissue showed the presence of a ventral ganglion (part of the nervous system within the body cavity), a distinctive characteristic found only among arrow worms (chaetognaths) as well as other extinct Cambrian relatives like the large Amiskwia also known from the Burgess Shale, with the "lateral jaw elements" and "basal plate" found in nectocaridids likely homologous to the jaw elements of other chaetognathiferans, firmly placing nectocaridids in the chaetognath stem-group.

+Cladogram after Vinther et al. 2025.